 2. Think about your pumping schedule

-For full-time pumping, a regular schedule is important to maintain your milk supply.
+With full-time pumping, a regular schedule is important to maintain your milk production.
 You can start thinking about how often you want to pump and how you will combine this with your daily routine.

 In addition to a good pump, accessories such as valves, membranes, collection cups, and a comfortable nursing bra are important.
-Think about what you need now so you can start quickly after childbirth.
+Think about what you need in advance so you can start quickly after giving birth.

 4. Rest, nutrition, and relaxation

 Your body is already preparing for breastfeeding during pregnancy.
-Healthy nutrition, sufficient rest, and relaxation help maintain your energy levels and hormones.
+Healthy nutrition, sufficient rest, and relaxation help keep your energy levels and hormones balanced.
 Stress can affect milk production, so try to pay attention to this during pregnancy.

 If you have the opportunity, you can test your breast pump in advance.
 This helps you discover which setting is comfortable and if the fit is good.
-This way, you can start faster and easier after childbirth.
+This way, you can start faster and easier after giving birth.

 Common mistakes in full-time pumping (and how to avoid them)

-Full-time pumping can be intense, so it's good to recognize pitfalls:
+Full-time pumping can be intensive, so it's good to recognize pitfalls:

 -